dag/flask-genshi/docs/index.rst

 * Render to a :attr:`~flask.Flask.response_class` based on template filename extension and set mimetype and doctype accordingly
-* Easy switching of ie. HTML rendering methods (HTML4, XHTML, HTML…)
+* Easy switching of rendering methods, i.e., output HTML as HTML4, XHTML, HTML5…
 * Genshi filters with a syntax fit for Flask
 * Flask Jinja globals, filters and tests
 * :class:`flask.Module` templates loading